danielemegna/ts-aoc-2022/README.md

 or simply check needed nodejs version in [.tool-versions](.tool-versions) file.

 > if you want to enable yarn you should do it via [corepack](https://fek.io/blog/what-is-corepack-in-node-js): `corepack enable yarn`
+> using asdf a reshim could be needed: `asdf reshim nodejs`

 -----